kct2020/goutpal-com-skeleventy/site/allopurinol/allopurinol-side-effects.md

 		</tr>
 		<tr id="rash">
 			<td><a href="/4682/allopurinol-rash-are-you-at-risk/">Allopurinol Rash: Are You At Risk?</a></td>
-			<td>This is not a new risk for allopurinol side-effects.
+			<td>This is not a new risk for allopurinol side effects.
 It is a helpful guideline to try to provide better treatment choices in high-risk groups.</td>
 		</tr>
 		<tr id="oldmain">
 			<td><a href="/gout-treatment/avoid-gout/allopurinol/">2021 version of Main Section</a></td>